Ronnie Elliott (artist)

-Ronnie Rose Elliott (1910–1982) was an American sculptor and collagist, who worked also as a printmaker, using the techniques of lithography and etching.
+Ronnie Rose Elliott (née Greenspan; 16 December 1910 – 22 May 1982) was an American sculptor and collagist, who worked also as a printmaker, using the techniques of lithography and etching.

 Biography

-She was born in New York City, and worked first as a sculptor.
+She was born in New York City, to Sol and Sara Greenspan, and she worked first as a sculptor.
 With a scholarship at the Art Students League of New York she studied painting, but only for a few months.
-She travelled in Europe, lived at Honolulu, and exhibited at the Salon des Réalités Nouvelles around 1950.
-Returning to New York, she exhibited at the Rose Fried Gallery.
+She travelled in Europe, lived at Honolulu enrolled in the Academy of Fine Arts.
+She married John Elliott, from Britain, in 1936, but the marriage lasted only a year.
+She kept the last name having already started using it professionally.